niranjsasikumar/Hockey-Data-Hub/README.md

 - View information, season results, and the roster for a specific team
 - Switch between seasons and teams to view the team information for a specific season

+## Disclaimer

+This application is not affiliated with or endorsed by the National Hockey League.
+Any trademarks used in this application are done so with the sole purpose of identifying the respective entities, and remain the property of their respective owners.